codio-gcse-2014/teacher-python-3/.guides/sections.md

 ---
 ## Task 1

-A speleologist relies on a Python program installed on his handheld device to keep track of all the special features, e.g. "sharp drop", etc. Write a program that will allow the user, as he goes through the cave, to store a list of features or notes to self in reverse chronological order.
-E.g. "sharp drop", "low ceiling", "3 stalagmites","long walk", "cave entrance".
+A speleologist relies on a Python program installed on his handheld device to keep track of all the special features, e.g. "sharp drop", etc.

+Write a program that will allow the user, as he goes through the cave, to store a list of features or notes to self in reverse chronological order.
+E.g.
+- "sharp drop",
+- "low ceiling",
+- "3 stalagmites",
+- "long walk",
+- "cave entrance".

 Then as he goes back and comes across the feature, he can delete it off the list to avoid confusion.

 ## Solution